 The Muppet Show

 The Muppet Show is a sketch comedy television series created by Jim Henson and featuring the Muppets.
-The series originated as two pilot episodes produced by Henson for ABC in 1974 and 1975.
-While neither episode was moved forward as a series and other networks in the United States rejected Henson's proposals, British producer Lew Grade expressed enthusiasm for the project and agreed to co-produce The Muppet Show for the British channel ATV.
-Five seasons, totalling 120 episodes, were broadcast on ATV and other ITV franchises in the United Kingdom and in first-run syndication in the United States from 1976 to 1981.
-The programme was produced and recorded at the ATV Elstree Studios in Borehamwood, Hertfordshire.
+British producer Lew Grade expressed enthusiasm for the project and agreed to co-produce The Muppet Show for the British channel ATV.
+Five seasons, totalling 120 episodes, were broadcast on ATV and other ITV franchises in the United Kingdom and in later first-run syndication in the US from 1976 to 1981.
+The programme was produced and recorded at ATV Elstree Studios, England.

 Corgi Toys released these models first in 1979, they were re-released under the rebooted Corgi brand in 2002.